Connecticut Southern Railroad

-The Connecticut Southern Railroad is a 90 mi long short-line railroad operating in Connecticut and Massachusetts.
+The Connecticut Southern Railroad is a 90 mi short-line railroad operating in Connecticut and Massachusetts, United States.
 The company was formed in 1996 as a spinoff of Conrail by shortline holding company RailTex and subsequently acquired in 2000 by RailAmerica.
 Since 2012, it has been a subsidiary of Genesee & Wyoming.
 CSO is headquartered in Hartford, Connecticut, site of its Hartford Yard.
 The company also operates East Hartford Yard.

-Connecticut Southern connects with CSX Transportation at yards in West Springfield, Massachusetts and North Haven, Connecticut (Cedar Hill Yard).
+Connecticut Southern connects with CSX Transportation at yards in West Springfield, Massachusetts, and North Haven, Connecticut (Cedar Hill Yard).
 It also connects with the Providence and Worcester Railroad and Central New England Railroad in Hartford, and Pan Am Southern in Berlin.
 The company's main line is Amtrak's New Haven–Springfield Line, which CSO has trackage rights over; branches are also operated to Suffield, Windsor Locks, Manchester, and South Windsor.
 Much of the railroad's traffic comes from imports to Connecticut, such as lumber, steel, and carbon dioxide.
 The railroad also hauls exports of trash and recycling.
 As of 2022, CSO carries approximately 18,500 carloads annually.